justonpoints/koa-bookshelf-api-starter/README.md

 1. Create migration file. (add seed data if desired)
 2. Create a book in the /lib/books directory, add the book to the bookshelf in /lib/booksbookshelf.js (see bookshelf.js)
 3. Create pages for the book in /lib/pages, add the pages to the desired book in /lib/books/books.js.
-4. Create an Api that reads the pages in /lib/api. --this section needs to be organized better.
+4. Create an Api that reads the pages in /lib/api. -this section needs to be organized better.
 5. In /lib/routes, add routes to the api location.

 Current flow: